poenmasem/GetPrivacy/README.md

 - For Windows 11, the guide will be updated after it's stable version release.

 (Note: Windows is a [Closed Source](https://www.coredna.com/blogs/comparing-open-closed-source-software) OS.
-So, this guide gives you a privacy & security focused setup, as much as possible.)
+So, this guide gives you a privacy & security focused setup as much as possible.)

 ## Contents
 - [Download Windows ISO File](#download-windows-iso-file)